 Exporting Segmentation to a Label Map

-With possibly hundreds of individual slices that make up your dataset, we need a little help from Slicer to expand the segmentation for the whole 3D volume, based on the segmentations we’ve already created.
+With hundreds of individual slices that make up your dataset, we need a little help from Slicer to expand the segmentation for the whole 3D volume, based on the segmentations we’ve already created.

 First, save the segmentation.
 In the module panel, click “Segmentations…” to get to the next step of the module UI in the panel.